WhySooooFurious/Ultimate-Sideloading-Guide/README.md

-# Fully working!
-ESign denylist analytics are up!
+# New ESign and Feather installation links will be up soon!

 Disclaimer: This doesn't cost me anything from now on except my time, I'd appreciate if you guys donated but no fucking pressure at all!